Health Insurance Through Covered California Is More Affordable Than Ever

-Ninety percent of people who have enroll with Covered California get financial help, and you could be one of them.
+About 90 percent of people who have enroll with Covered California get financial help, and you could be one of them.
 You could even qualify for low-cost or free health coverage through Medi-Cal.
-Even if you’ve checked before, check again, because more than a million people could see more savings.
+Even if you’ve checked before, check again.

 See If You're Eligible for Financial Help